jamie120/ms4-wild-mile/README.md

     python3 manage.py runserver
     ```

 10. Django admin can be accessed at /admin from your live server.
-Login using the details you created in step 8.
+Log in using the details you created in step 8.

 ##### For more information regarding cloning of a repository click [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).